rtbrick/bngblaster/docs/config.md

 --------- | ----------- | -------
-`tx-interval` | TX ring polling interval in milliseconds | 5 `rx-interval` | RX ring polling interval in milliseconds | 5
+`tx-interval` | TX ring polling interval in milliseconds | 5 `rx-interval` | RX ring polling interval in milliseconds | 5 `qdisc-bypass` | Bypass the kernel's qdisc layer | false

+WARNING: The BNG Blaster may not work if `qdisc-bypass` is enabled!

 ### Network Interface